tweag/rules_nixpkgs/guide.md

 It's not necessary at this juncture to understand the details of the Nix code above.
 (For those curious, [this][flake-post] series of articles on the Tweag blog is a good start.)
-It's worth noting the `packages = ...` line, however.
-The square brackets, as you might expect, set off a _list_ in Nix, with elements separated (admittedly a bit oddly) by whitespace.
+It's worth noting the `packages = ...` line near the end: the square brackets, as you might expect, set off a _list_ in Nix, with elements separated (admittedly a bit oddly) by whitespace.
 If you need packages in your development shell that aren't listed there already (compilers, development tools, editors, anything at all) you can add them to the `packages` list, and